 4. Being a good example

-Teaching is important, but living out our teaching is the key.
+Teaching is important.
+But living out our teaching is more critical.
 The truth of God’s word is like a nail.
 And our life is the example that drives the nail in.

 So, in addition to teaching, disciplining, loving, we need to set a biblical example before them.
 And that’s the fourth and final thing fathers ought to do.

-So, fathers, we have seen—what not to do and what to do.
-Let’s not be those who are labelled as “Delinquent Dads.”
+Fathers, we have seen—what not to do and what to do.
+Let’s not be those who fall under the “Delinquent Dads” category.
 Let’s take these truths to heart and trust in the Lord to help us do what he commands us to do.

 Fathers [and mothers], my sincere appeal is this: Let’s learn to parent on our knees.
 We must constantly be interceding for our families.
-If the greatest man to have ever lived on earth, the sinless Son of God, gave himself continually to prayers, can we afford to be negligent in our prayers?
-If our words are to affect our children, we must spend much time daily speaking to the One who alone can change their hearts!
+If the greatest man who lived on earth, the sinless Son of God, gave himself continually to prayers, can we afford to be negligent in our prayers?
+If our words are to impact our children positively, we must spend much time daily speaking to the Lord, who alone can change their hearts!
 Our Lord put it plainly, “Apart from me you can do nothing” [John 15:5]!

 Note: To know about the fatherhood of God, being adopted into God’s family, read this POST.